ckarrick/microbial_ecology_tutorial/README.md

 # microbial_ecology_tutorial
-A basic introduction to analyzing microbiome data. <br>
+A basic introduction to analyzing microbiome data.
+This repo is in companion with a blog post written by Carly E. Karrick posted the UC Berkeley D-Lab's Medium. <br>

 microbial_ecology_tutorial.Rmd : R code to compute, statistically compare, and visualize alpha diversity, beta diversity, taxonomic composition, and differentially abundant microbes. <br>